luciag16/Renewable-Energy-Insights-in-Germany/README.md

 ## Files

 - `renewable_energies.pbix`: The Power BI project file.
-- `report.pdf`: A PDF export of the Power BI report.
+- `renewable_energies.pdf`: A PDF export of the Power BI report.
 - `screenshots/`: A folder containing screenshots of the report pages.
 - `scripts/data_cleaning.py`: Python script used for data cleaning and preprocessing.